PatrickHarden/jQueryNavigation/README.md

 # jQueryNavigation

-Older navigation script I utilized in order to create a dynamic/responsive naav
+Older navigation script I utilized in order to create a dynamic/responsive navigation supported on all browsers.
+Added features such as sticky scroll, hide on scroll, and more.